You have the designs in place, and now you need to find someone to turn those plans into your finished home – but where do you start?

 One of the best ways to find good builders currently active near you is to find local building work that’s going on and check out the boards that remain the builder’s most rudimentary and most effective form of advertisement.

 You don’t necessarily have to like the style of work they are currently carrying out – after all, many people opt for ordinary extensions and new homes – but a builder can only produce what’s on the plans in front of them.
 If you see a board, it’s a sign that at the very least this is a builder proud of their job and looking for more.

-Talk to Inspectors
+Always Talk to Previous Customers

 Although some inspectors are unwilling to do anything off the record, the majority now are progressive enough to help out self builders and renovators looking for builders by giving hints, nods and winks as to local builders they have known well for many years.

 Most tradesmen get used to seeing the same familiar names around the sites they are working on and often have preferences for who they like to work with — and who they see as a good source of work.

-Avoid Low Prices
+Beware Low Prices